Shreehari-Acharya/ForceTrack/backend/README.md

-#  TLE Analytics Backend
+#  ForceTrack Backend

-This is the backend service for **TLE Analytics**, a platform for tracking and analyzing Codeforces student progress.
+This is the backend service for **ForceTrack**, a platform for tracking and analyzing Codeforces student progress.
 It provides a RESTful API for managing students, syncing Codeforces data, and delivering analytics to the frontend.

 ---